AkobirBarotov/telegram-cloudflare-connector/README.md

 This service runs on Cloudflare Workers with containers.
-It retrieves new messages from a Telegram account every 10 minutes and stores them in a Timescale database.
-Consecutive messages from the same user within the same channel are merged into a single message by concatenating their text and retaining the metadata of the last message.
+It periodically retrieves new messages from Telegram and stores them in a Timescale database.
+Consecutive messages from the same author within the same channel are merged into a single message by concatenating their text and retaining the metadata of the last message.

 ## Timescale Setup
 [Create](https://console.cloud.timescale.com/signup) a Timescale database with their 30 days free trial.
 You will need to add connection string to `TIMESCALE_CONNECTION` secret.